 RULES 2022 Idaho Milk Processors Annual Dairy Product Contest

 The IMPA Board is very excited to be hosting the 26th Annual IMPA Dairy Product Contest and looks forward to your entries.
 We want to encourage processors of all sizes to enter the contest.
-The judging will take place on Tuesday, August 9th, at the Glanbia Twin Falls production facility.
-Awards for each class champion, first and second runners-up will be presented at the wine and cheese social on Thursday evening, August 11th.
+The judging will take place on Tuesday August 9 at the Glanbia Twin Falls production facility.
+Awards for the top three places in each class, overall Grand, first and second runners-up will be presented at the wine and cheese social on Thursday evening August 11.
 First place entries will be auctioned off during the wine and cheese social with the proceeds going to IMPA student scholarships.
 The second-place entries will be available for sampling during the social.
 We encourage everyone to participate in the auction of class champions.
 Please note that anyone wishing to bid must have a representative present and be willing to sign for it.
 Purchased cheese will be shipped to the respective buyers via Fed Ex.
 Buyers will be invoiced; credit cards are accepted.

 All entries must be made from Bovine milk.
 No entry will be accepted if sourced in whole or in part from the milk of other lactating mammals.
 Members/Associate Members of IMPA may submit qualifying entries to the contest at no charge.
 To qualify, the milk used in the manufacture of those Member entries must be sourced from within Idaho/Utah or have close ties to those states.
 There is an exception for the Farmstead and Artisan classes (see below).
 Please refer to www.IMPA.US for membership information.